-1.)
-They must give the Foyer their last Notice of Assessment sent by the Minister of Revenue Canada for the preceding year.
-This statement is sent by mail amer receipt of their Income Tax declaration.
+They must give the Foyer Richelieu Welland their last Notice of Assessment sent by the Minister of Revenue Canada for the preceding year.
+This statement is sent by mail after receipt of their Income Tax declaration.

-2.)
-The Foyer will check their revenue in order to determine which reduction the resident qualifies for.
-This test is based on the resident’s income and not on their assets.
+The Foyer Richelieu Welland will check their revenue in order to determine which reduction the resident qualifies for.
+This test is based on the resident’s income and not on their assets

 The cost of living is set by the Ministry of Health of Ontario.
 The rate for each resident is determined by their revenue and is revised annually on the 1st of July.